pshampanier/libpqmxx/help/api.md

 Constructor.

-Copy and move constructor have been explicitly delete dto prevent copy of the connection object.
+Copy and move constructor have been explicitly deleted to prevent the copy of the connection object.

 ### `public  ~Connection()` {#classdb_1_1postgres_1_1_connection_1ab0771ae2470a6ee9625a8adfd551f496}